peter201943/zealous-zookeeper/README.md

 ### Aiming
 - P1 has to aim at specific enemies
 - P1 vision is narrow and detailed

+### Choosing Ammo
-- P1 has to choose the right kind of ammo
+- P1 has to choose the right kind of ammo for the target

+### Choosing Enemies
+- P2 has to choose which group of enemies to engage

 ### Moving
 - P2 must move the player around
 - P2 vision is broad and peripheral

 ### Reloading
 - P1 must perform

 ### Dodging
 - P2 has to avoid incoming attacks